‘People Love Them or Hate Them:’ Wolf Talk with a Yellowstone Photographer

 2015 marks the 20th anniversary of the reintroduction of gray wolves to the northern Rockies, and since that time wolves have been under nearly constant threat of losing their protections.
 The Weekly Howl provides insights and education about the gray wolf and updates on the status of its protections while celebrating the iconic species as a vital part of a functioning, healthy ecosystem.
 Posts will appear every Wednesday starting June 17 and running through the summer.

-Don’t miss last week’s post: “Battle for the Wild: Confronting Idaho's Controversial Wolf Management Practices”
+Don’t miss the previous Weekly Howl post: “Battle for the Wild: Confronting Idaho's Controversial Wolf Management Practices”